Drago Žiljak: RK Zamet

 On October 2, 1991 it was announced that Žiljak would be the new head coach of RK Zamet.

 Due to the collapse of the Yugoslav league Žiljak had to lead his team through friendly tournaments during the first part of the 1991-92 tournament. Žiljak had lost a few key players in the mist of there not being a league most prominently his captain Alvaro Načinović.
 On March 21 the 1992 season started with six clubs in the First A League.
 His first official league game as head coach was against Moslavina in a home win of 22:17 at Dvorana Mladosti. Žiljak led Zamet to the championship play-offs swiftly in third place.
 In the semi-final play-offs Žiljak and his side defeated Coning Medveščak 26:30 in the second away match having ended the first match in a draw of 22:22.
 Zamet proceeded to the finals having qualified for the European Champions Cup.
 The first final match was playing in a draw of 22:22 at Dvorana Mladosti.
 The second match played in Kutija Šibica Zamet lost 25:23 and finished in second place as vice-champions. Žiljak also led his to the semi-final of the Croatian Cup where they lost to Coning Medveščak 24:18.

-On September 1992 Žiljak led Zamet to their first European match in history.
+In September 1992 Žiljak led Zamet to their first European match in history.
 Zamet faced RK Pivovara Laško Celje in the First round of the European Champions Cup.
 The first match was played in Velenje where Celje won 25:17.
 The second match was played on September 23 at Dvorana Dinko Lukarić where Zamet won 18:11 and where eliminated from the tournament with Celje winning 35:36 on aggregate.
 After the fatal European loss Zamet's domestic results where bad compared to the previous season. Žiljak resigned in October after a loss against RK Sisak 26:23.